-During the COP28 negotiations, we urge Parties and all stakeholders to embrace these priorities:
+During the COP29 negotiations, we urge Parties and all stakeholders to embrace these priorities:

+FULFILL CLIMATE FINANCE COMMITMENTS AND STRENGTHEN MECHANISMS.
+We urge member states towards strenuous action during this finance COP to adopt the necessary ambition, accountability, and processes to meet the persistent financing gaps in climate mitigation and adaptation.
+We call on member states and stakeholders to 1) agree on the terms and timelines for an ambitious new collective quantified goal on climate finance (NCQG), taking into account the needs of developing countries and affected communities, 2) direct international financial institutions towards support for climate goals, 3) build momentum for stronger national climate commitments, and 4) scale up financial pledges and technical assistance to operationalize funding for Loss and Damage.

-- ACCELERATE AMBITION.
-We urge ALL stakeholders member states, private sector, civil society, and individuals - to accelerate ambition, close emission gaps across all sectors and reduce carbon footprints to keep global temperature rise to I.5C.
-We applaud member states for their ambitious Paris Agreement commitments reported in the Global Stocktake.
-We urge them to radically enhance their Nationally Determined Contributions (NDCs), particularly through nature-based solutions, sustainable cities, and the blue economy.
-We call on member states to adopt the Fossil Fuel Non-Proliferation Treaty initiative and urgently accelerate their efforts to end expansion of any new coal, oil or gas production, phase out existing production of fossil fuels in a manner that is fair and equitable and ensure a global just transition to 100% access to renewable energy globally. - INCREASE SUPPORT FOR COMMUNITIES EXPERIENCING LOSS AND DAMAGE.
+ACCELERATE AMBITION.
+We urge ALL stakeholders - member states, private sector, civil society, and individuals - to accelerate ambition, close emission gaps across all sectors and reduce carbon footprints to keep global temperature rise to 1.5C.
+We urge member states to radically enhance their Nationally Determined Contributions (NDCs) in preparation for 2025, particularly through nature-based solutions, sustainable cities, and the blue economy.
+We call on all member states to adopt the Fossil Fuel Non- Proliferation Treaty initiative and end expansion of any new coal, oil, or gas production, phase out existing production of fossil fuels in a fair and equitable manner and ensure a global just transition away from fossil fuels.

+INCREASE SUPPORT FOR COMMUNITIES EXPERIENCING LOSS AND DAMAGE.
 We urge all stakeholders to "leave no one behind" in accordance with Agenda 2030 and the Sustainable Development Goals, by prioritizing multilateral commitments to the most vulnerable.
-We commend member states for prioritizing Loss & Damage at COP27 and urge them towards generous political and financial support for international mechanisms and accountable and effective governing structures.
-We encourage member states and UN officials to recognize the unique contributions of faith-based actors in confronting climate change and to work with them in responding to ecoanxiety, trauma and climate grief resulting from Loss & Damage, especially engaging global youth and other voices whose futures will never be experienced. - PROTECT HUMAN RIGHTS AND AFFIRM ENVIRONMENTAL JUSTICE IN ADDRESSING ADAPTATION AND MITIGATION.
-We commend member states in their adaptation and mitigation commitments and ask for significantly increased adaptation finance and support for multinational and multi-sectoral initiatives.
+We commend member states for prioritizing Loss & Damage at COP27/COP28 and urge them to enhance financial support for international mechanisms and accountable and effective governing structures.
+We encourage member states and UN officials to recognize and collaborate with faith-based actors in confronting climate change trauma and grief resulting from Loss & Damage, especially engaging youth and other voices whose futures are permanently changed.

+PROTECT HUMAN RIGHTS AND AFFIRM ENVIRONMENTAL JUSTICE IN ADDRESSING ADAPTATION AND

+MITIGATION.
+We urge member states to significantly increase their financial commitments to adaptation and support for multinational and multi-sectoral initiatives.
 We call on negotiators to affirm climate justice, reject environmental racism and prioritize the needs of the most vulnerable, including small island states and least developed countries, financially impoverished and frontline communities, migrants and refugees, Black, Indigenous, and People of Color (BIPOC) communities, youth, women, LGBTQIA2S+ persons and people with disabilities.
 We urge negotiators to design solutions that protect the human rights and authority of Indigenous peoples and local communities, upholding the principle of Free Prior and Informed Consent mandated by the UN Declaration on the Rights of Indigenous Peoples.
-We urge member states to protect human rights defenders and environmental protectors. - FULFILL CLIMATE FINANCE COMMITMENTS AND STRENGTHEN MECHANISMS.
-We urge member states to fulfill their pledges to the Green Climate Fund, multilateral development banks and other international climate finance mechanisms and to enhance their reporting to improve honest tracking, transparency, and accountability.
-We support the USD \$100 billion mobilization goal towards climate action.
-We call on the U.S. to fulfill its unmet \$2 billion pledge.
+We urge member states to protect human rights defenders and environmental protectors.

-Follow The Episcopal Church's COP28 delegation via this QR code or #EpiscopalClimate.
+Follow The Episcopal Church's COP29 delegation via this QR code or #EpiscopalClimate.
 Episcopal UN: @EpiscopalUN on X/Twitter and Facebook and #EpiscopalUN.
 Episcopal Creation Care: @EpiscoClimate on X/Twitter and @Episcopal Creation Care on Facebook.
 Episcopal Public Policy Network: @EPPN on X/Twitter and Facebook.

-For more information, contact the Presiding Bishop's delegation leadership below or view the full delegation via the QR code:
+For more information, contact the Presiding Bishop's delegation leadership below or view the full delegation via the QR code: Ms. Lynnaia Main, Episcopal Church Representative to the United Nations, Office of the Presiding Bishop, Imain@episcopalchurch.org